Vietnam.vn - Nền tảng quảng bá Việt Nam

 Accordingly, Chinese authorities have notified relevant countries and regions.
 China is a major manufacturer of drones, exporting to a number of markets, including the US.

-Also on July 31, the drone manufacturer affirmed that it always strictly complies with and fully implements the regulations of the countries or regions in which it operates, including the recently issued export control requirements of China.
+Also on July 31, the drone manufacturer affirmed that it always strictly complies with and fully implements the regulations of the countries or regions where it operates, including the recently issued export control requirements of China.

-Previously, in March 2022, a German retailer accused DJI of leaking data related to Ukraine's military location information to Russia, which the Chinese company asserted was "completely untrue".
+Previously, in March 2022, a German retailer accused DJI of leaking data related to Ukraine's military location information to Russia, which the Chinese company asserted was "completely false".

 Last month, Beijing imposed export restrictions on some metals used in semiconductor manufacturing, a move in response to Washington and its allies tightening controls on technology exports, including advanced chip foundry equipment.